-As administering authority for the Fund, the Council is responsible for ensuring that its business, including that of the Fund, is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-The Council also has a statutory duty to make arrangements to secure best value under the Local Government in Scotland Act 2003.
+As administering authority for the Fund, the Council is responsible for ensuring that its business, including that of the Fund, is conducted in accordance with the law and proper standards and that public money is safeguarded and properly accounted for and used economically, efficiently and effectively.
+The Council also has a statutory duty to make arrangements which secure best value under the Local Government in Scotland Act 2003.

-In discharging this overall responsibility the Superannuation Fund & Pensions Sub-Committee has implemented proper arrangements (known as the governance framework) for the governance of its affairs and facilitating the effective exercise of its functions, which includes arrangements for the management of risk.
+In discharging this overall responsibility, the Superannuation Fund & Pensions Sub-Committee is implementing proper arrangements (known as the governance framework) for the governance of its affairs and facilitating the effective exercise of its functions, which includes arrangements for the management of risk.

 Fife Council approved and adopted a Code of Corporate Governance (the Code) which is consistent with the principles and reflects the requirements of the CIPFA/SOLACE (Chartered Institute of Public Finance & Accountancy/Society of Local Authority Chief Executives and Senior Managers) Framework "Delivering Good Governance in Local Government".
-The work of the Fife Pension Fund is governed by this Code and by regulations specific to administration of pension funds.
+The work of the Fife Council Pension Fund is governed by this Code and by regulations specific to administration of pension funds.

-In 2017-18, the Fund has continued to adopt its own governance checklist, developed by Hymans Robertson (Pension Fund Actuary), to aid self-assessment against the framework.
+The Pension Governance Group is an officer's group and is chaired by the Head of Finance and meets regularly.
+It was set up in 2018-19 to review arrangements in line with the governance checklist, developed by Hymans Robertson (Pension Fund Actuary).
 This allows the Fund to be monitored against the requirements measured by the Pensions Regulator's Code of Practice No.14.
+Actions are identified and implemented to mitigate and deal with any weaknesses that arise.